Evidence for X(3872) in PbPb collisions and studies of its prompt production at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

+The CMS apparatus~\cite{CMS:2008xjf} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{CMS:2020cmk,CMS:2016ngn} and identify electrons, muons, photons, and (charged and neutral) hadrons~\cite{CMS:2015xaf,CMS:2018rym,CMS:2015myp,CMS:2014pgm}.
+A global reconstruction algorithm~\cite{CMS:2017yfk} combines the information provided by the all-silicon inner tracker and by the crystal electromagnetic and brass-scintillator hadron calorimeters, operating inside a 3.8\unit{T} superconducting solenoid, with data from gas-ionization muon detectors interleaved with the solenoid return yoke.
+Information from the hadron forward (HF) calorimeter is used for performing offline event selection and determining centrality (the degree of overlap between the two colliding nuclei).
+The results refer to the collisions with 0--90\% centrality, i.e., the top 90\% events based on the total transverse energy deposition in both HF detectors~\cite{Chatrchyan:2011sx}, which corresponds to the 90\% of collisions having the largest overlap of the two nuclei.

-Events of interest were selected in real-time using the CMS two-tiered trigger system: the first level (L1), composed of custom hardware processors~\cite{Sirunyan:2020zal}, and the high-level trigger (HLT), consisting of a farm of processors running a version of the full event reconstruction software optimized for fast processing~\cite{Khachatryan:2016bia}.
+Events of interest were selected in real-time using the CMS two-tiered trigger system: the first level (L1), composed of custom hardware processors~\cite{CMS:2020cmk}, and the high-level trigger (HLT), consisting of a farm of processors running a version of the full event reconstruction software optimized for fast processing~\cite{CMS:2016ngn}.
 The selection required the presence of two muon candidates, with at least one muon reconstructed in the outer muon spectrometer, and one muon reconstructed using information from both the outer muon spectrometer and the inner tracker.
 The dimuon candidate invariant mass is required to be \mbox{$1 < m_{\mu\mu} < 5\GeVcc$}.
 For the offline analysis, events have to pass a set of selection criteria designed to reject events from background processes (beam-gas collisions, beam scraping events and electromagnetic interactions) as described in Ref.~\cite{Khachatryan:2016odn}.
 Events are required to have at least one reconstructed primary interaction vertex formed by two or more tracks, with a distance from the center of the nominal interaction point of less than 15\cm along the beam axis.
 The shapes of the clusters in the pixel detector have to be compatible with those expected from particles produced by a \PbPb collision~\cite{Khachatryan:2010xs}.
 In order to select hadronic collisions, the \PbPb events are also required to have at least two towers (\ie, a geometrically defined group of calorimeter cells) in each of the HF detectors with total energy deposits of more than 4\GeV per tower.
 This analysis is restricted to events within centrality 0--90\%, for which the hadronic event selection is fully efficient.
+Multiple-collision events (pileup) have a negligible effect on the measurement, since the average number of additional collisions per bunch crossing is approximately 0.002.